Skip to content

 “So happy together.
 And how is the weather?”

-One of the important things that happens when a story’s rhyme is off is it causes the reader to pause.
-In a children’s book it can even cause confusion.
-When a child gets the rhyme hook (gets into the rhyme), she will be anticipating that rhythm and pattern throughout the story.
-At the first verse or section the rhyme/pattern is missing, you will cause a PAUSE.
-And, if the rhyme is awkwardly placed here and there, it will confuse the child.
+When a child gets the rhyme hook (gets into the rhyme), she will anticipate the rhythm and pattern throughout the story.
+The first verse or section the rhyme/pattern is missing, you will cause a PAUSE.
+And, if the rhyme is awkwardly placed here and there, it will also confuse the child.
 This pause or confusion will cause you to lose the story’s flow, focus, and the message you’re trying to convey.

-You never, ever want to cause a pause or confusion in a story, especially a children’s story.
+You never want to cause a pause or confusion in a story, especially a children’s story.

 But if you REALLY want to rhyme…